geo-ant/blog/_posts/2025-06-15-rust-testability-and-non-send-types.md

 One great way to make all kinds of code testable is [dependency inversion](https://en.wikipedia.org/wiki/Dependency_inversion_principle), which boils down to coding against interfaces rather than concrete types[^solid].
-So rather than passing in our imaginary `SystemAudio` instance directly, we'll define a trait `Audio` to abstract over the behavior of the audio backend.
+So rather than passing in our `SystemAudio` instance directly, we'll define a trait `Audio` to abstract over the behavior of the audio backend.
 This allows us to mock the audio backend for testing.
 During testing, we can pass in our mock to make sure that the correct behavior was indeed invoked.
 So